 Studying with others may help you to feel more alert and awake.
 If you notice that you feel sleepy when studying alone, this might be a solution.

-Studying with others will involve interacting with others which may be much more engaging than reviewing your notes and practising exam questions alone.
+Studying with others will involve interacting with others, which may be much more engaging than reviewing your notes and practising exam questions alone.

 You can either meet with your study group in person in a public library or a coworking space.
 Alternatively, you can set up study sessions online.

 If you do not have a study group, you can join a study group online.
-Alternatively, you can play a study with me video in the background whilst you study.
+Alternatively, you can play a study video with me in the background whilst you study.
 Seeing someone actively studying can motivate you to stay awake and study along with them.

 It is a good idea to set up a dedicated study area.
 If you are studying in bed or on the sofa, you are bound to feel too comfortable and fall asleep.
 Likewise, if your study space is uncomfortable, you are likely to study much less.